Out-of-bounds read

-In computer security and programming, a buffer over-read or out-of-bounds read is an anomaly where a program, while reading data from a buffer, overruns the buffer's boundary and reads (or tries to read) adjacent memory.
-This is a special case of violation of memory safety.
+In computer security and programming, an out-of-bounds read is a software anomaly where a program, while reading data from a buffer, reads outside of the buffer's boundary from adjacent memory.
+This is a special case of violation of memory safety and is a form of data confidentiality violation (see CIA triad).
+A buffer over-read and buffer under-read are special cases of out-of-bounds reads.

-Buffer over-reads can be triggered, as in the Heartbleed bug, by maliciously crafted inputs that are designed to exploit a lack of bounds checking to read parts of memory not intended to be accessible.
-They may also be caused by programming errors alone.
-Buffer over-reads can result in erratic program behavior, including memory access errors, incorrect results, a crash, or a breach of system security.
-Thus, they are the basis of many software vulnerabilities and can be maliciously exploited to access privileged information.
+Out-of-bounds reads are the basis of many software vulnerabilities.
+In some cases, they can be maliciously exploited to access privileged information.
+For example, they can sometimes be triggered, as in the Heartbleed bug, by maliciously crafted inputs that are designed to exploit a lack of bounds checking to read inaccessible parts of memory.

-At other times, buffer over-reads not caused by malicious input can lead to crashes if they trigger invalid page faults.
-For example, widespread IT outages in 2024 were caused by an out-of-bounds memory error in cybersecurity software developed by CrowdStrike.
+At other times, out-of-bounds reads can result in other erratic program behavior, including memory access errors (including invalid page faults), incorrect results, or crashes.
+For example, the widespread IT outages in 2024 were caused by an out-of-bounds memory error in cybersecurity software developed by CrowdStrike.

-Programming languages commonly associated with buffer over-reads include C and C++, which provide no built-in protection against using pointers to access data in any part of virtual memory, and which do not automatically check that reading data from a block of memory is safe; respective examples are attempting to read more elements than contained in an array, or failing to append a trailing terminator to a null-terminated string.
-Bounds checking can prevent buffer over-reads, while fuzz testing can help detect them.
+Programming languages commonly associated with out-of-bounds reads include C and C++, which provide no built-in protection against using pointers to access data in any part of virtual memory, and which do not automatically check that reading data from a block of memory is safe; respective examples are attempting to read more elements than contained in an array, or failing to append a trailing terminator to a null-terminated string.

+Bounds checking, sandboxing, static analysis, using memory safe programming languages, and program verification can prevent buffer over-reads, while techniques such as fuzz testing can help detect them.

+Examples of out-of-bounds reads

+Major historical examples of out-of-bounds reads include: